Wirecloud/wirecloud/docs/user_guide.md

 As shown in the previous screenshot, this menu allows you to choose among the different marketplaces you have access to.
 To add a new marketplace, you only need to provide its endpoint (URL).
-You can also delete the current markeplace through the "Delete Marketplace" option in the context menu.
+You can also delete the current markeplace through the *Delete catalogue* option in the context menu.

-If you have only Local marketplace available, you can add the FIWARE Lab marketplace using "Add new marketplace", as shown in the following
+If you have only Local marketplace available, you can add the FIWARE Lab marketplace using *Add new catalogue*, as shown in the following
 screenshots:

 ![browsing_marketplace/AddNewMarketplace.png](images/user_guide/browsing_marketplace/AddNewMarketplace.png)